Hi ,

-Unable to view "Change Variable Mode" icon in layer panel
+Unable to view the “Change Variable Mode” icon in the layer panel after the creation of variable

 Not sure if this will solve everyone’s issues, but in my case I was only able to see the variable mode icon on the layer panel after setting a type style that uses variables.